-Minnesota native Thomas Root is the Director of Bands and Professor of Music at Weber State University in Ogden, Utah.
+Minnesota native Thomas Root was the Director of Bands and Professor of Music at Weber State University in Ogden, Utah for more than 20 years.
 His 23 published compositions, including 1977’s Polly Oliver, are played by bands around the United States.
-See more about him at Weber State and Grand Mesa Music.
+See more about him at TRN Music and Grand Mesa Music.

 As sweet Polly Oliver lay musing in bed,

 A sudden strange fancy came into her head.

 “Nor father nor mother shall make me false prove,

 I’ll ‘list as a soldier, and follow my love.”

 So early next morning she softly arose,